 The authors thank Alexander Khanov, Mayukh Lahiri, Myeonghun Park, Joonwoo Bae, and John Ralston for useful discussions.
-DG and AN thank the U.S.~Department of Energy for the financial support, under grant number DE-SC 0016013.
-ZD is supported in part by the US Department of Energy under Grant no. DE-SC0024407.
-KK is supported in part by the US DOE under Award No DE-SC0024407.
+D.G. and A.N. thank the U.S.~Department of Energy for the financial support, under Grant No. DE-SC 0016013.
+Z.D. is supported in part by the U.S. Department of Energy under Grant No. DE-SC0024407.
+K.K. is supported in part by the U.S. DOE under Award No. DE-SC0024407.
 This investigation was supported in part by the University of Kansas General Research Fund allocation 2151077.
-Some computing for this project was performed at the High Performance Computing Center at Oklahoma State University, supported in part through the National Science Foundation grant OAC-1531128.
+Some computing for this project was performed at the High Performance Computing Center at Oklahoma State University, supported in part through the National Science Foundation Grant No. OAC-1531128.

 \quad